+Moderator’s summary

+The majority of companies that did provide answer to this question (8/9) prefer to support user location in RLF and CEF reports with the existing MDT signaling.

+Question 2

 All the CRs propose to amend the definition of the “MDT PLMN List” IE to apply to the new features.
 The differences are only in the procedural text.
 In R3-223213 it is proposed to modify the procedural text for Handover Request, whereas R3-223149 propose to modify: Initial Context Setup Modification Request, UE Context Modification Request, Handover Request, and Path Switch Request Acknowledge.